LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab2.rst

       var DEFAULT_MSG = {"value": "Hello World!"};

 #.
 The prototype ``onStart`` is something you can leverage to do some
-   processing when your iControl LX extension is loaded in ``restnoded``.
+   processing when your iControl LX Extension is loaded in ``restnoded``.
 It is triggered only once, when your extension is loaded.
 It's a good prototype to leverage to retrieve our default message.